 - External collections agencies

+How Does it Work?Usually, a creditor will attempt to collect an overdue bill on its own before sending it to an external collections agency.
+This is because third-party collections agencies charge a fee for their services.
+So for the first 90-180 days of delinquency, you will likely be dealing with the internal collections department.
+Past that, there is a chance the creditor will forward the debt to an independent collections agency.
 In some cases, they will pay a fee only if and when the agency succeeds in collecting your debt.
 In others, the creditor may literally sell your debt to the agency.
 At that point, the creditor is out of the picture.
 By the time this has happened, it will reflect negatively on your credit report.

+When Do Debts Get Sent to Collections?Every company has its own policies for handling overdue accounts.
+Many for example will charge late fees first.
+Once an account is 30, 60 or 90 days past-due, the collections process may begin.
 Remember, the first collections staff you deal with will probably work directly for the creditor.
 No one wants to lose money they do not have to, so the creditor will usually attempt to work with you before turning to an outside agency.

 How the Debt Collection Process WorksHere is a quick rundown of how debt collection works:

 - A consumer is overdue on an account.
 Some creditors may report this to credit bureaus immediately.